 Steps to receive rebate:

-- Digitally sign - or print and sign - the rebate application.
+- Digitally sign - or print and sign - the form.

-- Email or mail the completed application and all required documentation to email@example.com or
+- Email or mail the completed PDF application form and all required documentation (see above) to email@example.com or

 Colorado Springs Utilities

 Colorado Springs, CO 80947

 *No more than two appliances per premise, per year are eligible for the rebate.
 After you submit the rebate application, please allow six to eight weeks for the credit to appear on your utilities bill.